srijan-paul/bark/site/src/content/index.md

 **Q. My question isn't listed here !**

-That's okay, you can always file an [issue](https://github.com/srijan-paul/bark/issues) to submit bugs/suggestions, or get in touch with me on my [twitter](https://twitter.com/_injuly) or discord - **injuly#6820**.
+You can always file an [issue](https://github.com/srijan-paul/bark/issues) to submit bugs/suggestions, or get in touch with me on my [twitter](https://twitter.com/_injuly) or discord - **injuly#6820**.

 ## That's it!